 A man and a woman have never coexisted peacefully.
-Despite being intellectually at par with men yet a woman’s position has been that of a vulnerable group in society.
+Despite being intellectually at par with men a woman’s position has been that of a vulnerable group in society.
 The patriarchal society in its need to maintain dominance and power has promoted submissive and non-rebellious women.
 The ones who dared to object to this view were punished.
 India is also a patriarchal society and the position of women is bad.
-Ancient India had social evil such as the sati system, Pardha system, Child marriage, dasi paratha, Temple dancers or Devadasis etc. Then came the era of Pre Independence which started during the 18th century at a time when the war against colonialism of British was going on.
-Indian Traditional society currently didn’t bother about modernization.
+Ancient India had social evil such as the sati system, Pardha system, Child marriage, dasi paratha, Temple dancers or Devadasis etc. Then came the era of pre-independence which started during the 18th century at a time when the war against colonialism of the British was going on.
+Indian Traditional society currently doesn’t bother about modernization.
 But a change in the mindset has started, many freedom fighters and leaders started their fight for women’s rights.
-This made way to a change in the social standing of women.
+This made way for a change in the social standing of women.
 The same was reflected in the post-independent era when the Constitution was enforced.
 Our Constitution has given women many rights and the power to seek justice if it was discriminated against.
-And for this proposed in the Indian Penal Code (IPC) under Section 354 recognised offences committed specifically against women.
+This is proposed in the Indian Penal Code (IPC) under Section 354 recognised offences committed specifically against women.
 Section 354 IPC is not a single section along with changing times and advancement in the crimes it has been amended to include sub-sections.

 Section 354 “Outraging the modesty of women”

-IPC’s 16 chapter deals with offences affecting the human body.
-But sections from Section 349 to Section 374 are relating to offences committed using criminal force and assault.
-Section 354 of Indian Penal Code provides that it is a crime to use force against a woman, or even threaten to use force, to ‘outrage her modesty.
+IPC’s 16 chapters deal with offences affecting the human body.
+But sections from Section 349 to Section 374 relate to offences committed using criminal force and assault.
+Section 354 of the Indian Penal Code provides that it is a crime to use force against a woman, or even threaten to use force, to ‘outrage her modesty.

 Important Definitions in Section 354